The Lost One

 Treasures tell tales to the few who knew.

-fade to vague recollection.
+Memories fade to vague recollection.

 Soon vanishing -